Understand and Prevent Whooping Cough

 How is whooping cough treated?

 Antibiotics can be used to treat whooping cough and prevent its further spread.
-However, in order to be most effective, treatment must begin early in the course of the disease, during the first one to two weeks before the episodes of numerous rapid coughs occur.
+However, to be most effective, treatment must begin early in the course of the disease, during the first one to two weeks before episodes of numerous rapid coughs occur.

 Conclusion

-The resurgence of whooping cough in Hungary poses a significant public health challenge.
-However, with timely vaccination and the collective effort of the community, it is possible to prevent the spread of this disease and protect ourselves.
+The resurgence of whooping cough in Hungary presents a serious public health concern.
+However, with prompt vaccination and community effort, we can prevent the spread of this disease and protect ourselves.
+For more details or to schedule a vaccination appointment, please contact us.